jiridj/deliver-api/README.md

 ## Mentions

 - A few months ago [APIsec](https://apisec.ai) launched the free [APIsec University](https://www.apisecuniversity.com/) in collaboration with Corey Ball.
-The penetration testing course here is one of the most comprehensive and well constructed training I have ever come across on this topic.
+The penetration testing course here is one of the most comprehensive and well constructed courses I have ever come across on this topic.
 It served as inspiration for this demo project.

 - I have reused the product data from [Fake Store API](https://fakestoreapi.com/), which is a great mock backend to use when creating new e-commerce website prototypes.